Detection of HI filament: Pair Stacking vs. Filament Stacking: Abstract

 \section{Abstract}

-It is anticipated that the faint 21 cm signal emitted by neutral hydrogen within cosmic filaments can be detected.
-However, because of the signal's weakness, stacking techniques are necessary.
+The faint 21 cm signal emitted by neutral hydrogen in cosmic filaments is expected to be detectable.
+However, due to its weakness, stacking techniques are required.
 We assessed two stacking methods—pair stacking and filament stacking—using the EAGLE and IllustrisTNG simulations.
-Pair stacking leverages the fact that cosmic filaments serve as the connectors between cosmic web nodes, while filament stacking directly aggregates cosmic filaments identified by galaxy distributions.
-Our analysis indicates that, although pair stacking is convenient, it faces contamination from massive structures, the signal from filament gets very weak after the contamination is removed.
-Conversely, HI detection via filament stacking appears more viable.
-The column density exceeds $10^{17} \text{ cm}^{-2}$ even when all halos are masked, and it is nearly 10 times higher than what is achieved with pair stacking.
-The effectiveness of filament stacking could further increase with a high number density galaxy catalog and better spatial resolution in radio observation intensity mapping.
-With the advent of new optical and radio data, the future detection of HI filaments looks promising.
+Pair stacking leverages the fact that cosmic filaments connect massive structures (i.e., knots) in the cosmic web, while filament stacking directly aggregates filaments identified from galaxy distributions.
+Our analysis indicates that, although pair stacking is convenient, it faces contamination from massive structures; after removing this contamination, the filament signal is significantly reduced.
+In contrast, \hi~detection via filament stacking appears more promising.
+The column density in filament stacking reaches $\sim 10^{16}$--$10^{17}~\mathrm{cm}^{-2}$ even when all haloes are masked, whereas pair stacking does not reach this level even without masking, and is further suppressed by several orders of magnitude once masking is applied.
+The effectiveness of filament stacking can be further improved with higher galaxy number density and better spatial resolution in radio intensity mapping observations.
+With the advent of upcoming optical and radio data, the detection of \hi~in cosmic filaments remains promising.

 \keywords{\uat{Large-scale structure of the universe}{902} --- \uat{Cosmic web}{330} --- \uat{Intergalactic gas}{812}}